PROGRAMS & SCHOLARSHIPS

 NACWC Young Adult Department

 The goal of the National Association’s Young Adult Department is to mentor young women destined for leadership at all levels.
-This is done through two ways: University and College Campus Service Clubs organized by young women interested in supporting the ideals, goals and mission of the National Association and young adults between the ages of 18 and 25 accepted into membership of NACWC standard federated clubs.
-For more information contact: Opal Bacon - email@example.com or NACWC National Headquarters.
+This is done through two methods: University/College Campus and City-Wide Service Chapters organized by young women interested in supporting the ideals, goals and mission of the National Association and young adults between the ages of 18 and 25 accepted into membership of NACWC standard Federated Clubs or Young Adult Chapters.
+For more information contact: Opal Bacon - firstname.lastname@example.org or contact us.

 NACWC Grandparents Academy

 The Grandparents Academy is an intergenerational mentorship, education and tutoring initiative.
-The brainchild of NACWC club woman Rubye Hall the program charters and provides seed money for academies established according to the program guidelines.
-These guidelines included the installation of a community board of directors.
+The brainchild of NACWC Club Woman, Rubye Hall, the program charters and provides seed money for academies established according to the program guidelines.
 The Grandparents Academy program has been featured in articles published by Ebony magazine.
-Funding contributions supporting the Grandparents Academy program are welcomed and can be sent to NACWC National Headquarters.
+Contributions to support the Grandparents Academy program are welcomed and can be sent to NACWC National Headquarters directly or here.

-The partnership between Taladega College, the oldest historically black college in Alabama and the National Association provides a college tuition and expense free college education for one girl and one boy high school graduate whose families are not able to provide a college education for them and who are members of the NACWC Youth Clubs.
+The partnership between Talladega College, the oldest historically black college in Alabama, and the National Association provides college tuition and expense free college education for one female and one male high school graduate whose families are not able to provide a college education for them.
+Each graduate must be a member of a NACWC Youth Club.
 Financial support for this partnership is funded through the Power of the Purse silent auction held at NACWC Biennial conventions and through private donations.

 NACWC Standard Federated Club Initiates

 The National Association’s standard federated clubs support the NACWC’s mission agenda and have independent mission agendas of their own based upon the communities they serve throughout the United States.
-For information about clubs in your community contact: NACWC National Headquarters.
+For information about clubs in your community contact NACWC here.